Background

 Trial duration

-*Speech and language tests will take place before CI surgery, at 6 and 12-month visits.
+*Speech and language tests will take place before CI surgery, at 6 and 12-month visits (lasting approximately 2hours per visit).

 Follow up visits

-One year after you have been randomised either to the “Standard Care Group” or the “Standard Care + ITTT Group” you and your child will attend a visit at your cochlear implant centre.
-There, your child will complete two assessments with an SLT, to gather information about their speech and language skills lasting approx. 2 hours.
-Prior to these visits, we will send you two questionnaires to complete at home, which should take no more than an hour.
+Visit two: 12 months after you have been randomised either to the “Standard Care Group” or the “Standard Care + ITTT Group” you and your child will attend a visit at your CI centre.
+There, your child will complete one speech and language assessment, lasting approximately 2 hours.
+Before the visit, we will send you four questionnaires to complete at home and return in the post to the NCTU trial team, these should take no more than one hour and a half.

-The 12-month visit marks the end of your participation in the trial.
-After this, you will not need to do anything further, and your child’s care will resume as normal at their cochlear implant centre.
+The 12month visit marks the end of your participation in the trial.
+After this, you will not need to do anything further, and your child’s care will resume as normal at their CI centre.

 How we use your information